Samsung/ONE/compiler/luci-codegen/README.md

 ## Build

-This component needs external modules for build:
+This component needs external `Halide` build.
+If `Halide` is built from sources it demands `LLVM`.
-- LLVM
-- Halide

-To build `luci_codegen`, `circle_codegen` and related components on linux you can use following instruction.
+To get needed components and build `luci_codegen` library and `circle_codegen` executable on linux you can use following instruction.
-See README.md in Halide for more methods of LLVM and Halide builds (including windows build).
+Also see README.md in Halide repo for more methods to build LLVM and Halide (including windows build).

 ##### LLVM Build